myjinlee/MLOps/Assignment_1/README.md

 A Simple ML Project

 - Design, implement, and evaluate a simple ML project based on the dataset publicly available
- • Define your own ML problem
+- Define my own ML problem
- • Search and prepare the dataset to solve the problem with ML methods
+- Search and prepare the dataset to solve the problem with ML methods
- • Design and implement a ML model
+- Design and implement a ML model
- • Evaluate the ML model
+- Evaluate the ML model

 ----------------------------------------------------------------------------------------